bibymaths/phoskintime/utils/README.md

 # Utils

-The **utils** module provides a collection of helper functions that streamline data handling, output formatting, file management, and report/table generation throughout the PhosKinTime package.
-These utilities ensure that results from parameter estimation, sensitivity analysis, and other computations are organized, saved, and displayed consistently.
+The `utils` module provides a set of helper scripts to streamline data processing, table generation, file organization, and report creation for the project.
+These utilities ensure consistent handling of outputs, formatting, and organization across the pipeline.

-## Module Structure
+## Scripts Overview

-The **utils** module is organized into the following components:

-### 1. Display Utilities (`display.py`)

-This submodule includes functions for:

-- **Directory Management:**
-    - `ensure_output_directory(directory)`: Creates the specified directory if it does not exist.
+### `display.py`
+- **Purpose**: Handles data loading, output directory management, and report generation.

-- **Data Loading:**
+- **Key Features**:
+  - Ensures output directories exist.
-    - `load_data(excel_file, sheet="Estimated Values")`: Loads and returns data from an Excel file.
+  - Loads data from Excel files.

-- **Formatting:**
-    - `format_duration(seconds)`: Converts a duration in seconds to a human-readable format (seconds, minutes, or hours).

-- **Result Saving:**
+  - Merges observed and estimated data for analysis.
-    - `save_result(results, excel_filename)`: Saves a list of result dictionaries to an Excel file with separate sheets for each gene’s parameters, profiles, and error summaries.
+  - Saves results to Excel with multiple sheets for parameters, errors, PCA, t-SNE, and sensitivity analysis.

-- **Report Generation:**
-    - `create_report(results_dir, output_file="report.html")`: Generates a global HTML report by aggregating plots and data tables from gene-specific result folders.
+  - Generates a global HTML report summarizing results with plots and tables.

-- **File Organization:**
-    - `organize_output_files(*directories)`: Organizes output files by moving gene-specific files into subfolders and grouping remaining files into a "General" folder.

-### 2. Table Utilities (`tables.py`)

-This submodule provides functions for generating and saving data tables:
+### `tables.py`
+- **Purpose**: Generates hierarchical tables for alpha and beta values and saves them in LaTeX and CSV formats.

-- **Table Generation:**
+- **Key Features**:
-    - `generate_tables(xlsx_file_path)`: Loads alpha and beta values from an Excel file, pivots the data, and creates hierarchical tables combining both sets of values.
+  - Processes alpha and beta values from Excel files.

-- **Table Saving:**
+  - Creates hierarchical tables with multi-index columns for easy comparison.
-    - `save_tables(tables, output_dir)`: Saves each generated hierarchical table as both a LaTeX file and a CSV file, using a naming convention based on protein and phosphorylation site.
+  - Saves tables as LaTeX and CSV files for further analysis.

-- **Master Table Creation:**
-    - `save_master_table(folder="latex", output_file="latex/all_tables.tex")`: Generates a master LaTeX file that
+  - Generates a master LaTeX file to include all individual tables.

-      includes all the individual table files from a specified folder.
+### `latexit.py`
+- **Purpose**: Converts Excel data and PNG plots into LaTeX tables and figures for documentation.
+- **Key Features**:
+  - Processes Excel sheets and generates LaTeX tables.
+  - Converts PNG plots into LaTeX figure blocks.
+  - Outputs a structured LaTeX file for integration into larger documents.

+## Outputs
+- **Excel Files**: Organized results with multiple sheets for parameters, errors, and analysis.
+- **LaTeX Files**: Tables and figures for documentation.
+- **CSV Files**: Processed data tables for further analysis.
+- **HTML Reports**: Interactive summaries of results with plots and tables.